 Expert testimony may be admitted, in the form of an opinion or otherwise, if the court determines that the testimony will assist the trier of fact to understand the evidence or to determine a fact in issue.
 In making that determination, the court shall determine (1) whether the witness is qualified as an expert by knowledge, skill, experience, training, or education, (2) the appropriateness of the expert testimony on the particular subject, and (3) whether a sufficient factual basis exists to support the expert testimony.

 The circuit court concluded that the first and third prongs were not satisfied.
-More specifically, the circuit court found that the expert, who was a pediatrician, was qualified to testify as an expert on pediatrics and childhood lead-poisoning but did not have the credentials to interpret lead test reports and to answer questions and give opinions on the meaning and significance of those reports.
-In regard to the third prong, the only factual basis for the testimony was a single positive test reading from a window sill from the second home.
+The circuit court found that the expert, who was a pediatrician, was qualified to testify as an expert on pediatrics and childhood lead-poisoning but did not have the credentials to interpret lead test reports and to answer questions and give opinions on the meaning and significance of those reports.
+Regarding the third prong, the only factual basis for the testimony was a single positive test reading from a window sill from the second home.

 The Court of Appeals agreed with the circuit court.
-Although the expert was a qualified pediatrician, she was not an epidemiologist or a toxicologist, and she had no technical knowledge regarding lead testing.
-The expert was not trained to identify lead hazards, nor did she have experience identifying causality with respect to relative exposure from various sources.
+Although the expert was a qualified pediatrician, she was not an epidemiologist or a toxicologist, and she did not know about lead testing.
+The expert was not trained to identify lead hazards, nor did she have experience identifying causality regarding relative exposure from various sources.
 The expert gave a general statement of causality that lead from the two homes caused some part of the plaintiff’s elevated blood lead levels, but could not specify how much of that increase was attributed purely to lead from the defendant’s property as opposed to lead from other sources, such as the environment.
 In addition, the court also agreed that there was no factual support for the testimony.

 Finally, the court determined that the testimony would not “assist the trier of fact to understand the evidence or to determine a fact in issue.”
-The expert not only failed to adequately explain why one of the homes was the source of the lead exposure, she also testified that she only identified the risks associated with exposure but relied on the Health Department to find the actual source.
-In addition, there was evidence indicating various other sources of lead exposure in the homes.
+The expert not only failed to adequately explain why one of the homes was the source of lead exposure.
+She also testified that she only identified the risks associated with exposure but relied on the Health Department to find the actual source.
+In addition, there was evidence showing various other sources of lead exposure in the homes.
 Because the expert’s opinion ultimately appeared difficult to distinguish from a lay opinion, the court concluded that the testimony would likely confuse rather than assist the jury.

 Next, the court examined whether summary judgment was appropriate.
-Because the expert testimony was excluded, the circuit court granted summary judgment to the defendant due to lack of evidence as to causation.
+Because the expert testimony was excluded, the circuit court granted summary judgment to the defendant because of lack of evidence as to causation.
 To establish causation, the plaintiff must prove that the defendant’s negligence was a “substantial factor” in causing the plaintiff’s injury.
 In cases involving exposure to lead, the plaintiff must show a link between the defendant’s property and the lead exposure, a link between the exposure and elevated blood lead levels, and a link between the increased blood lead levels and the plaintiff’s injury.
 Here, the plaintiff had to establish that the home was a source of lead exposure, that the exposure contributed to her elevated blood lead levels, and that the increase was significant enough to contribute to her injuries.
-Expert testimony in this case was crucial to demonstrating the first link.
+Expert testimony, in this case, was crucial to showing the first link.
 In particular, the expert testified that the defendant’s property was the source of the plaintiff’s lead exposure.